 Chocolate Spelt Muffins (with White Chocolate Chunks)

 You can’t beat a good muffin.
 I am not going to lie, for the most part, you simply can’t beat a bakery house muffin.
-However, you can come pretty close when making them at home.
+However, you can come pretty close when making them at home yourself.

 The trick for making me feel I am scoffing a bakery style cake is to make them a good size (even with a classic “muffin top” on occasion).
 A muffin so big that you can’t quite get your mouth around it.
 It doesn’t matter what flavour, but chocolate chip is one of my favourites.

-The quota of chocolate in these chocolate spelt muffins is inched up a notch by including white chocolate chunks.
+The quota of chocolate in these chocolate spelt muffins has been taken up a notch by including white chocolate chunks.
 I’ve mentioned in previous recipes that chocolate chips are a little harder to come by in Sweden, so I just chop up regular bars of chocolate.
 You use whatever you find easiest.
+Of course, you could completely forget about white chocolate and use regular milk chocolate chips, too.

 Chocolate Spelt Muffins (with White Chocolate Chunks)